I've enjoyed creating various kinds of videos for teaching, research, and family fun. Please browse my collection of

 I was on the organizing committee for a AAAI symposium on Lifelong Machine Learning.

-You can download my python reinforcement-learning demo (developed with Carlos Diuk) of the well-known taxi problem, but please send me mail if you try it out.
+You can download my python reinforcement-learning-problem demo (developed with Carlos Diuk) of the well-known taxi problem, but please send me mail if you try it out.

 There's a recording of my NIPS 2009 Tutorial on model-based reinforcement learning.